miho/OCC-CSG/README.md

 Simple but powerful CSG tool based on OpenCascade ([OCE](https://github.com/tpaviot/oce) edition)

 This tool provides a simple command-line interface for applying boolean operations and transformations to 3D objects specified in either STEP or STL format.
 It is based on the [OCE](https://github.com/tpaviot/oce) CAD kernel.
+It contains a convenient STL importer for converting mesh based geometries to an eqivalent BREP representation (might cause performance issues for large STL files).

 ## Sample